Erwin Sánchez

-Erwin Sánchez Freking (born 19 October 1969) is a Bolivian former footballer who played as an attacking midfielder, currently manager of Oriente Petrolero.
+Erwin Sánchez Freking (born 19 October 1969) is a Bolivian former footballer who played as an attacking midfielder, currently a manager.

 Dubbed Platini, most of his professional career was spent in Portugal, amassing Primeira Liga totals of 288 matches and 59 goals over 13 seasons mainly in representation of Boavista and Benfica.
 Retiring in 2005, he subsequently became a coach.

 From 2006 to 2009, Sánchez managed the Bolivia national team after having appeared as a player in the 1994 FIFA World Cup, the country's third participation.

 Club career

 Born in Santa Cruz de la Sierra, Sánchez started his career at hometown's Club Destroyers, then moved to Club Bolívar.
 He was signed by S.L.
 Benfica for the 1990–91 season, but was not very successful there, also being loaned to Lisbon neighbours G.D.
 Estoril Praia.

 Sánchez joined Boavista F.C. after being released in 1992, eventually becoming one of the team's best players.
 This prompted a 1997 return to Benfica, but the player again failed to settle, returning to the Axadrezados (chequereds) and being crucial to the club's only league conquest in 2001, with nine goals in 33 games.

 After a serious anterior cruciate ligament injury, Sánchez eventually lost importance in Boavista and left the club in 2004 after a coaching spell, returning home for a final season with Oriente Petrolero and retiring as a player at the age of 36.
 In his last appearance, on 14 March 2005 against Club Blooming, he assaulted referee Wilson Aliaga, being suspended for 18 months.

 Sánchez had another managerial spell at Boavista, as well as two each at Blooming and Oriente Petrolero.